nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### `vaccination` - Vaccination functionalities

 Vaccinations are uniquely identified by their names.
-The following is a list of the attributes that a vaccination has and their description.
+The following is a list of the attributes that a vaccination has and their description:

 * **Name** : `<group-name>` - the name of the vaccination.
 * **Groups** : list of `<group-name>` - The groups the vaccination classifies under.